 National Disability Insurance Agency

-AHA was engaged by the National Disability Insurance Agency (NDIA) to conduct 8,190 telephone surveys of NDIS participants and/or their families within a three-month period.
+For the past 6 consecutive years, AHA has been engaged by the National Disability Insurance Agency (NDIA) to conduct telephone surveys of NDIS participants and their families.

-The Long Form Outcomes Framework (LFOF) survey was designed to capture the outcomes of NDIS participants across several domains, including health, relationships, employment and community participation.
-This was the second year AHA performed this work for the NDIA.
+The survey is the Long Form Outcomes Framework (LFOF) – designed to capture the outcomes of NDIS participants across several domains, including:

-The NDIA will use the survey results to help identify the types of supports that lead to good outcomes for participants and to improve the NDIS.
+AHA will be conducting more than 11,000 surveys between September and December 2021.
+The survey results assist the NDIA to identify the types of supports that lead to good outcomes for participants and improve the scheme.

 Further information about the NDIS is available at www.ndis.gov.au.

-Survey results help identify the types of supports that lead to good outcomes for participants and improve the NDIS.
+AHA's survey results assist the NDIA to identify the types of supports that lead to good outcomes for participants, and to improve the Scheme.